 Installed in conjunction with Kenwood passive ventilators, the condensation control unit will effectively dilute and displace the damp air within the flat, ensuring a noticeable improvement in air quality and preventing mould growth occurring.

-This method of condensation control is especially effective in situations where the owner does not live at the property and tenants are in occupation.
-Our engineers will install and set up the system, following which there are no user controls, therefore ensuring the system operates efficiently without the need for any control by the occupants.
+This method of condensation control UK is especially effective in situations where the owner does not live at the property and tenants are in occupation.
+Our engineers will install and set up the condensation control system, following which there are no user controls, ensuring the system operates efficiently without the need for manual action.

-The principle of introducing a supply of fresh, filtered air, whilst removing damp, moist air, via the passive ventilators elsewhere in the property, provides an excellent solution for overcoming condensation problems in residential flats ensuring a healthy living space.
+The principle of introducing a supply of fresh, filtered air, whilst removing damp, moist air via the passive ventilators elsewhere in the property provides an excellent solution for overcoming condensation problems in residential flats ensuring a healthy living space.

-Kenwood Positive Pressure Ventilation Systems is the condensation control solution for larger spaces, including houses or flats with lofts)
+Kenwood Positive Pressure Ventilation Systems is the condensation control solution for larger spaces, including houses or flats with lofts and attics.